andreasmhallberg/readingnotes/Rayner, 2012. Psychology of reading.md

     - Adults aware reading skill of fourth grader 204
     - 25% of deaf adults are functionally literate
     - Read in language other than their mother-tongue (sign language) 205
-  - Phonological code (inner speech) facilitates reading through: 211
+  - Phonological coding facilitates reading through: 211
     - storing words in short term memory (which is better at handling audial than visual information)
     - Provides prosody information that helps to parse sentence.